3 Easy Urban Hikes in Denver

 With Take a Hike Day upon us, rather than driving up into the mountains for a hike, here are three easy urban hikes in Denver.
 Great for kids, visiting family, and everyone else who loves to hike, these three easy hikes near Denver invite everyone out for a great time.
-These hikes help tourists and visiting friends adjust into and acclimate to our Denver altitude, too!
+These hikes help tourists and visiting friends adjust and acclimate to our Denver altitude, too!
 Be sure to click the hike title for an interactive map.

 What do I wear on my bottom?
 A skort: available with short, medium, and long bottoms.
 And I only wear Skirt Sport.